DeFi-Coder-News-Letter/bijson/README.md

 # bijson: optimized standard library JSON for Go

-Clone of `fastjson` by intel-go, `bijson` has the same API as json from standard library `encoding/json`... and it serializes(deserializes) big.Int to(from) hex strings
+Clone of `fastjson` by intel-go, `bijson` has the same API as json from standard library `encoding/json`... and it serializes(deserializes) big.Int to(from) hex strings.

+Note: big.Int serialization does not support the `",string"` struct tag

 ## Getting Started
 ```